Sharolyn Wallace, PhD., LCSW - Board Chair (term exp. 7/1/2023)

 Phone: (405) 522 -9248 Email: Beverly.Coon@ok.gov

-Beverly Coon, LCSW is a graduate of the University of Oklahoma, where she received a Masters Degree in Social Work in 2007.
-In addition, she received a B.S. degree in Dental Hygiene from OUHSC in 1979 and a B.A. in Sociology from the University of Central Oklahoma in 2005.
+Beverly Coon, LCSW is a graduate of the University of Oklahoma, where she received a Master’s Degree in Social Work in 2007.
+In addition, she received a B.A. in Sociology from the University of Central Oklahoma in 2005, and a B.S. degree in Dental Hygiene from OUHSC in 1979.
 She was employed with the Child Study Center/Center on Child Abuse and Neglect at the Oklahoma University Health Sciences Center for four years.
-Beverly is a member of the National Association of Social Workers and currently serves on the Oklahoma State Child Death Review Board.
-Beverly has served on several community boards including: CARE Center Board for 6 years, The Red Cross Board, the Sunbeam Family Services Board and served as President of the Jr. League of Oklahoma City.
-In addition, Beverly was appointed to the Oklahoma State Advisory Group for Juvenile Justice and Prevention, where she served for three years.
-As an active member of her church, Beverly volunteers in the mental health clinic at the Crossings Community Center.
-Her special interests include children and family matters.
-She has been married to her husband for 32 years and has two grown children.
+Beverly has served on several community boards including: CARE Center Board for 6 years, The Red Cross Board, Sunbeam Family Services Board and served as President of the Jr. League of Oklahoma City.
+In addition, she was appointed to the Oklahoma State Advisory Group for Juvenile Justice and Prevention, where she served for three years.
+Beverly is a member of the National Association of Social Workers.
+She also serves on Board of Directors for the Oklahoma State Board for Licensed Social Workers.
+Beverly volunteers in the mental health clinic at the Crossings Community Center.
+Her special interests include children and family matters, and most anything to do with animals.
+Her hobbies include biking, hiking, running, gardening, her puppies, and spending time with friends and families.
+She has been married to her husband, Bryan, for 35 years and has two grown children, Brandon and Brittany, both married.
+Beverly is the proud grandmother of 2 grandsons, and one granddaughter and has another grandson on the way.

 Kylene Rehder, Ed.D., LCSW - Board Secretary ( term exp.
 7/1/2020)